 |Key Statistics 2019|

-The Council leads annual business missions to Hanoi.
+Over the years, the Council has supported the development of the US-Vietnam bilateral relationship in a numerous way, including our flagship Vietnam Business Mission.
 The Council’s on-the-ground presence and deep relationships in Vietnam help to create a mission experience where Council delegates can meet with the top leadership of the Socialist Republic of Vietnam for candid discussions focused on solving problems and creating new business opportunities.

 Vietnam in the United States

 The Council regularly hosts Vietnamese officials in the United States.
-The Council has organized events for the Prime Minister, President, Deputy Prime Ministers, Ministers, Members of the National Assembly, and Vietnam's government delegations.
-These events are not just limited to Washington; the Council has hosted events in New York, Houston, San Francisco, and other cities in the US -- wherever the officials' travel may take them and wherever Council members have a presence.
+The Council has organized roundtable meetings, workshops and many other events for the Prime Minister, President, Deputy Prime Ministers, Ministers, Members of the National Assembly, and Vietnam's government delegations.
+These events are not just limited to Washington D.C.; the Council has hosted events in New York, Houston, San Francisco, and other cities in the US -- wherever the officials' travel may take them and wherever Council members have a presence.

 A Permanent Presence in Hanoi